parse-community/docs/_includes/ios/objects.md

 myComment["parent"] = PFObject(withoutDataWithClassName:"Post", objectId:"1zEcyElZ80")
 ```

-By default, when fetching an object, related `%{ParseObject}`s are not fetched.
+By default, when fetching an object, related `PFObject`s are not fetched.
 These objects' values cannot be retrieved until they have been fetched like so:

 ```objc
 PFObject *post = fetchedComment[@"parent"];